tdons/project-euler/README.md

 ## Legend

-Every problem admits a solution that requires less than a minute of computing time according to the website.
+Every problem admits a solution that requires less than a minute of computing time according to the [Project Euler faq](https://projecteuler.net/about).
 Completed puzzles are marked with either one of the below icons so that I can keep track of which puzzles still need work.

 - ✓  program produces the correct answer, it might take (much) longer than a minute to run with `$ runhaskell` but will be considerably faster than a minute when compiled with `$ ghc -O3`